 A former investment banker and self-styled liberal in a country where “liberal” was once an insult, Macron champions lower taxes, labor reforms and closer European integration.

 As economy minister from 2014 to 2016, he was responsible for allowing small companies to opt out of collective bargaining agreements and allowing companies of all sizes to do business on Sundays.
 He also lowered corporate tax rates and liberalized intercity transport.

 The reforms were unpopular on the left, which is why Macron declined to seek his Socialist Party’s nomination.
 Instead, he is running for president as a center-left independent.

 Le Pen is Macron’s opposite in every way.
 Like Trump, she wants tariffs to protect aging French industries.
 Like Trump, she sees Islam as a threat to Western civilization.
-Her National Front proposes to take France out of the euro and the EU and switch to a Russia-friendly foreign policy.
+Her National Front proposes to take France out of the euro and switch to a Russia-friendly foreign policy.

 Macron owes his unlikely prospects to factors that have largely been outside his control.

 Put that another way: he’s been incredibly lucky.